CumulusNetworks/docs/content/cumulus-linux-55/Layer-3/Border-Gateway-Protocol-BGP/Troubleshooting-BGP.md

 ## Clear BGP Routes

 NVUE provides commands to clear and refresh routes in the BGP table.
 You can clear routes for the IPv4, IPv6, and EVPN address families.
-The clear commands do not clear counters in the kernel or hardware.
+The BGP clear commands do not clear counters in the kernel or hardware.

 {{%notice note%}}
 - BGP clear route commands that specify a direction (`in` or `out`) do not reset BGP neighbor adjacencies.
-- When using BGP `soft` clear commands in the inbound direction, if a peer has the `soft-reconfiguration inbound` option on, the routes refresh in the BGP table based on the received routes stored in memory.
-Peers configured without `soft-reconfiguration inbound` receive a route refresh message requesting the neighbor to resend routes.
+- When using BGP `soft` clear commands in the inbound direction, if a neighbor has the `soft-reconfiguration inbound` option enabled, the routes refresh in the BGP table based on the received routes stored in memory.
+Neighbors configured without the `soft-reconfiguration inbound` option enabled receive a route refresh message requesting the neighbor to resend routes.
 - Outbound BGP clear commands reannounce all routes of the specified address family.
 {{%/notice%}}

 To clear and refresh all IP4 inbound routes: